cascadingdown/ZhejiangLab/README.md

-# UCMerced Land Use Dataset Project
+# Edge-Cloud Collaborative Satellite Image Analysis for Efficient Man-Made Structure Recognition

-This project utilizes the UCMerced Land Use Dataset for training and evaluating various convolutional neural network (CNN) models to classify images into artificial and natural categories.
+This project utilizes the UCMerced Land Use Dataset for training and evaluating various models to classify images into artificial and natural categories in an attempt to strike a balance between accuracy and latency.
+The code supports the research presented in the paper "Edge-Cloud Collaborative Satellite Image Analysis for Efficient Man-Made Structure Recognition".

 ## Dataset